TaoTechTips/QRadar-siem-firewall-response/README.md

 ## 🔮 Future Enhancements

+* ✅ Add an unblock script to resotre connection.
 * 🔗 Integrate with **Splunk SOAR CE** for advanced playbook orchestration.
-* ✅ Add reputation check (VirusTotal/AbuseIPDB) before blocking.
 * 🌐 Extend support to other firewalls (Cisco ASA, Palo Alto, Fortinet).

 ---